 The Dilophosaurus got its scientific name Dilophosaurus wetherilli in 1954, from Samuel P. Wells.

 The name Dilophosaurus means: "Two-Crested Lizard".

 The Dilophosaurus was part of a group of dinosaurs known as Theropods.

 They lived in the Early Jurassic Period around 193 million years ago.

-The holotype specimen discovered in 1940 weighed 624 pounds, the largest Dilophosaurus specimen ever recovered weighed 880 pounds and was 23 in length.
+The largest Dilophosaurus specimen ever recovered weighed 880 pounds and was 23 in length.